Oral Health Topics

-While the Environmental Protection Agency (EPA) regulation on the use of amalgam separators is in development,7
+The Environmental Protection Agency (EPA) regulation on the use of amalgam

-there is currently no national regulation requiring the installation of amalgam separators.
-However state and local requirements exist in some areas.
+.
+It serves as the national regulation regarding when the installation of amalgam separators is required.
 Check with your state or local dental society

-to determine what, if any, requirements may apply to your practice.
+to determine what, if any, additional requirements may apply to your practice.

 - Graham J, Amar P, Irvine M, et al. Inventory of anthropogenic mercury emissions in the Northeast.
 Northeast States for Coordinated Air Use Management (NESCAUM) 2005.
 Accessed September 12, 2016.

 - U.S. Environmental Protection Agency.
 Mercury in dental amalgam.
 Accessed September 12, 2016.